PhpGt/StyleGuide/README.md

 + Data structures representing collections should be array-accessible and/or iterable
 + Data structures representing individual items should use getter functions
 + Associative arrays should only be used for simple key-value-pairs
++ Use built-in functions rather than operators to manipulate array contents
 + Move associative arrays to an object's getter/setter storage where possible
 + Static classes should only be used when truly stateless
 + Private methods should be preferred over anonymous functions where appropriate